top of page

 Search

-Island Leaf Commodities is proud to offer an injection-grade, biodegradable polymer, as well as forks, knives, spoons, plates, trays, straws, and bowls made from it.
+Island Leaf Commodities is proud to offer both injection and extrusion grade, biodegradable polymer, as well as forks, knives, spoons, plates, trays, straws, and bowls made from our bio based-compound.
 Please shoot us an email at info@islandleaf.co for more information.

 These are brown-colored, biodegradable plastics.